Renters’ Rights Bill: What it means for UK renters and landlords

 There has been some confusion surrounding the status of the Renters’ Rights Bill, as the original Renters’ (Reform) Bill had to be scrapped in 2023 under the Conservative Government.
 However, since Labour came into power in July 2024, a new Bill has been introduced, named the Renters’ Rights Bill.

 The first reading of the Renters’ Rights Bill was held on Wednesday 11 September 2024, and the second reading on Wednesday 9 October 2024.
-The Bill now needs to go into a committee stage, followed by a call for evidence, a report stage, and then a third reading in the House of Commons.
+The Bill has completed the committee stage on 5 November 2024, where a group of MPs reviewed the proposed legislation in detail and discussed amendments.
+The next step is the report stage, and then a third reading in the House of Commons.
 Subject to approval from the House of Commons by way of a vote, it will then enter a similar passage through the House of Lords before receiving Royal Assent.

 When will the Renters' Rights Bill become law?